chbartsch/dotfiles/README.md

 ## Basic runtime opperations

-All default dotfiles (`.zshrc`, `.vimrc`, etc) source something within the dotfiles repository.
+All default dotfiles (`.vimrc`, etc) source something within the dotfiles repository.
 This helps separate changes that are synced across all your machines with system specific changes.

 Upon launching a new shell, the first thing that's evaulated is `zshrc_manager.sh`.
 This script first launches tmux.
 Then once zsh logs in, within tmux, it updates the dotfiles repository, and sources the changes.